mrDIMAS/rusty-shooter/README.md

 # What is this?

-3d shooter written in Rust and based on [rg3d engine](https://github.com/mrDIMAS/rg3d)
+Single player 3d shooter written in Rust and based on [rg3d engine](https://github.com/mrDIMAS/rg3d)

 ## How to build